radiantlogicinc/radiantlogic-openapi-codegen/docs/CICD.md

 ### Main

 This workflow runs automatically whenever a push is made to the `main` branch.
 It builds the maven artifact, runs all validations, and then builds and pushes the docker image.
+The maven artifact and docker image tag will use the version in the pom.xml (ie, `1.0.0-SNAPSHOT`).

 ### PR